-For the first time, the European Commission, in the abovementioned 2004 communication,483 refers to the agreements implemented via voluntary route as 'autonomous agreements'.484 Such qualification was then adopted by the social partners themselves already through the 2007 framework agreement on harassment and violence at work, replacing the previous wording according to which such agreements were referred to as 'voluntary'.
+For the first time, the European Commission, in the abovementioned 2004 communication,32 refers to the agreements implemented via voluntary route as 'autonomous agreements'.33 Such qualification was then adopted by the social partners themselves already through the 2007 framework agreement on harassment and violence at work, replacing the previous wording according to which such agreements were referred to as 'voluntary'.
 In the classification elaborated by the European Commission, the autonomous agreements fall under the broader category of 'new generation' texts, which is used to refer to the outputs of social dialogue whose implementation is the responsibility of the social partners themselves.

-The difference between the agreements under analysis and the so-called 'process-oriented texts' lies in the fixing of a 'date by which implementation of the various objectives must be accomplished', whereas process-oriented texts are considered as mere 'recommendations to their members':485 'The essential difference is that agreements are to be implemented and monitored by a given date, whereas the second kind entail a more process-oriented approach, involving regular reporting on progress made in following-up the objectives of the texts.'486
+The difference between the agreements under analysis and the so-called 'process-oriented texts' lies in the fixing of a 'date by which implementation of the various objectives must be accomplished', whereas process-oriented texts are considered as mere 'recommendations to their members': 34 'The essential difference is that agreements are to be implemented and monitored by a given date, whereas the second kind entail a more process-oriented approach, involving regular reporting on progress made in following-up the objectives of the texts.'35

-More recently, the European Commission has clarified that the autonomous agreements are binding 'only for the signatories and their affiliates'.487 They 'commit signatories and their national affiliates to implementation through national arrangements at their initiative (legislation, collective agreements, codes of conduct, joint promotion of tools etc.).
-The obligation to follow up is even stronger when social partners decide to negotiate an agreement that results in a Commission legislative proposal being suspended'; this implies an investment in monitoring processes and the development of assessment indicators.488
+More recently, the European Commission has clarified that the autonomous agreements are binding 'only for the signatories and their affiliates'.
+They 'commit signatories and their national affiliates to implementation through national arrangements at their initiative (legislation, collective agreements, codes of conduct, joint promotion of tools etc.).
+The obligation to follow up is even stronger when social partners decide to negotiate an agreement that results in a Commission legislative proposal being suspended'; this implies an investment in monitoring processes and the development of assessment indicators.
+The autonomic processes are supported by the commission of the suspended of the susp

-The analysis of the numerous autonomous agreements entered into so far outlines that, generally, at inter-sectoral level, the process concerning the implementation and follow-up over time has not undergone any specific evolution since the first agreement on telework onwards.
-Besides
+The analysis of the numerous autonomous agreements entered into so far outlines that, generally, at inter-sectoral level, the process concerning

-484 This paragraph draws from the arguments dealt with in further detail in S. Giubboni, M. Peruzzi, La contrattazione collettiva di livello europeo al tempo della crisi, in M. Carrieri, T. Treu (eds.), Verso nuove relazioni industriali, Bologna, 2013, pp. 131 ff., particularly pp. 140 ff.
+33 This paragraph draws from the arguments dealt with in further detail in S. Giubboni, M. Peruzzi, La contrattazione collettiva di livello europeo al tempo della crisi, in M. Carrieri, T. Treu (eds.), Verso nuove relazioni industriali, Bologna, 2013, pp. 131 ff., particularly pp. 140 ff.